josephdpurcell/how-to-remove-invasive-plants/presentations/2025-01-27-IGC/content.md

 You will encounter toxins, thorns, and burrs.

-(eg. myocarditis from Tree of Heaven sap)
+(eg. myocarditis from Tree of Heaven sap entering bloodstream via open blisters)

 <p style="text-align:left">Clothing to consider:</p>